Holmes Beach Offshore Fishing Charter

 Offshore fishing Charter

 Seafood Charters has gained all the federal permits needed for deep sea fishing in the Gulf of Mexico.
 Offshore charters will travel 9 miles off from the shore to reefs, offshore ledges, wrecks, and other fishing spots that Captain Keith has personally vetted.
 Captain Keith has spent many hours SCUBA diving the fishing locations you will encounter in an offshore charter trip.
 His knowledge of the underwater topography will give your group an advantage when fishing these locations.
-Grouper, snapper, hogfish, kingfish, cobia, and Spanish mackerel are just some of the species you might encounter on an offshore charter.
-Be prepared to weather the waves and wind as you catch bigger fish.
+On our offshore charter, be prepared for waves and wind as you aim for bigger catches like Red Snapper, Goliath Grouper, Mangrove Snapper, and BlackFin Tuna, along with hogfish, kingfish, cobia, and Spanish mackerel.

 These fishing charter trips travel past the 9-mile mark, where international waters begin.
 This is why a special permit is necessary.
 These trips travel into colder and saltier waters.
 Offshore charters are a great choice for people in search of adventure and the thrill of deep sea fishing!

 Read more about the species of fish you might catch offshore here.